-- Public Affairs Capstone Experience will be fulfilled by completion of CSD 572(3) or CSD 497(3).
+- Public Affairs Capstone Experience will be fulfilled by completion of CSD 572(3).

 Complete one the following options:

 - For students pursuing the accelerated Doctor of Audiology degree, CSD 496(2) will be repeated for a total of 4 hours.
-Additionally, ENG 296 and CSD 318 will be waived; CSD 807(3), 849(3), 852(3), and 878(3) will be taken as mixed credit; and CSD 868(3) and 895(1) will be taken as senior permission.
+Additionally, the core requirements of ENG 296 or CSD 209(3) and CSD 318 will be waived; CSD 807(3), 849(3), 852(3), and 878(3) will be taken as mixed credit; and CSD 868(3) and 895(1) will be taken as senior permission.
 Students wishing to pursue the accelerated Doctor of Audiology degree must apply to the program in the spring of the junior year.